hastearcade/haste-sdk/README.md

   leaderboard: {
     id: "guid",
     name: "Beginner",
-    cost: 2000, // cost to play in this leaderboard in satoshis.
+    cost: 2000, // cost to play in this leaderboard in Duro.
   }
 }
 ```